gesistsa/rio/README.md

 # rio

 The aim of `rio` is to make data file I/O in R as easy as possible.
-The swiss-army knife-style functions `export` and `import` provide painless data file I/O experience.
+The swiss-army knife-style functions `export` and `import` provide painless data file I/O experience and the `convert` function allows the user to convert between file formats.

-## Supported file format
+## Supported file formats

-Export
+*Export*

 * txt (tab-seperated)
 * csv
 * rds
 * dta (Stata)

-Import
+*Import*

 * txt (tab-seperated)
 * csv